geonetwork/geonetwork-ui/docs/guide/search-fields.md

 - when building a URL or permalink from several search criteria; these fields will appear as query parameters in the URL, for instance:
   `/search?organization=MyOrg&format=csv&format=excel`
-- when specifying advanced filters [in a configuration file](../guide/configure.md#search)
+- when specifying advanced filters or search presets [in a configuration file](../guide/configure.md#search)

 ## Fields